usarscotus/legal-directory/frcp/rule_45.md

 (i) shows a substantial need for the testimony or material that cannot be otherwise met without undue hardship; and

-(ii) ensures that the subpoenaed person will be reasonably compensated.
+&nbsp;&nbsp;(ii) ensures that the subpoenaed person will be reasonably compensated.

 (e) Duties in Responding to a Subpoena.